-The Board of Directors have adopted a CSR policy which is in line with the provisionsof the Companies Act 2013.
+The Board of Directors have adopted a CSR policy which is in line with the provisionsof the Act.
 The CSR Policy of your Company lays down the philosophy and approach of yourCompany towards its CSR commitment.
 The policy can be accessed at the following Link:https://dixoninfo.com/ corporate-social-responsibility/

 a. eradicating hunger poverty and malnutrition promoting health care includingpreventive health care and sanitation and making available safe drinking water includingcontribution to the Swachh Bharat Kosh;

 b. promoting education including special education and employment enhancing vocationskills especially among children women elderly and the differently able and livelihoodenhancement projects; c. promoting gender equality empowering women setting up homes andhostels for women and orphans; setting up old age homes day care centres and such otherfacilities for senior citizens and measures for reducing inequalities faced by sociallyand economically backward groups.

 Business Responsibility Report

-Conservation of Energy Technology Absorption And Foreign Exchange Earnings and Outgo
+Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

 Your Company has implemented the "Green Initiative" to enable electronicdelivery of notice/documents/ annual reports to shareholdeर.
-Electronic copies of theAnnual Report and notice of the 26th Annual GeneralMeeting are sent to all members whose e-mail addresses are registered with theCompany/Depository Participant(s) as on the record date decided by the Board of yourCompany i.e. 28th June 2019.
+Electronic copies of theAnnual Report for the F.Y.
+2018-2019 and notice of the 26th Annual GeneralMeeting are sent to all members whose e-mail addresses are registered with theCompany/Depository Participant(s) as on the record date decided by the Board of yourCompany i.e. 28th June 2019.
 For members who have not registered their e-mailaddresses physical copies of the Annual Report for the F.Y.
-2018-2019 and the Notice ofthe 26th Annual General Meeting are sent in permittedmode.
-Members requiring a physical copy may send a request to the Group CompanySecretary and Compliance Officer at email@example.com.
+2018-2019 and the Notice ofthe 26th Annual General Meeting will be sent in permitted mode.
+Membersrequiring a physical copy of the Annual Report may send a request to the Group CompanySecretary and Compliance Officer at email@example.com.